CHEMeDATA/CHEMeDATA.github.io/projects/allProjectsPresentedSmash.md

 See also *CHEMeDATA-Standard*.

-Why do this?
-TO make sure that when an object is identified (from a repository, for example, interaction are possible with a simple click)
+This project allows to visualize or exploit in other manner the **CHEMeDATA objects** sure that when an object is identified (from a repository, for example, interaction are possible with a simple click)

 Help needed:
 - Developers of chemistry visualizer to interface their visualizer with data originating from CHEMeDATA-Extractor or CHEMeDATA-Standard